-In Birmingham, the BRUM account provides all the This enables citizens to forms and payments a citizen manage their council tax, benefits and additional requires. services.
+In Birmingham, the BRUM account provides all the forms and payments a citizen requires.

-While automation and integrations ensure these services are connected to Birmingham City Council's customer relationship management (CRM) system
+While automation and integrations ensure these services are connected to Birmingham City Council's customer relationship management (CRM) system.
+This enables citizens to manage their council tax, benefits and additional services.

 Platforms like the BRUM account demonstrate how the public sector needs its technology services to easily blend into the lives of the citizens it serves.

-Bishop at Birmingham City Council describes BRUM as a 21st-century service that ensures that the city's residents can interact with the council safely and securely.
+Bishop at Birmingham City Council describes BRUM as a 21stcentury service that ensures that the city's residents can interact with the council safely and securely.